zeroc-ice/freeze/cpp/BuildInstructionsWindows.md

 ### Operating Systems and Compilers

-Freeze was extensively tested using the operating systems and compiler versions listed for our [supported platforms][1].
+Ice was extensively tested using the operating systems and compiler versions listed for our [supported platforms][1].

+The build requires the [Ice Builder for Visual Studio][5], you must install version 4.2.0 or greater to build Ice.

 ### Third-Party Libraries